Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 values.yaml can have a supplementary values.schema.json to define a schema for values.
 Useful for error prevention

-Helm history of the releases in secrets of the clusters
+Helm history of the releases in secrets of the clusters.

 In practice

-kubectl
+CLI - kubectl

 List all pods in the namespace